RunesRepoHub/CnC-WebGUI/README.md

 # CnC-WebGUI
 **WebGUI for giving overview to my CnC Bash Script**

+>[!WARNING]
+> MAKE SURE YOU USE THE PRODUCTION BRANCH, NOT THE MASTER BRANCH.

 **Docker containers made from scratch to collect data from the Linux server.**

 ## Introduction